Cromane GAA: History

-Achievements

 Cromane's first major triumph on the football field came in October 1994 when they claimed the Kerry Novice Championship beating Tuosist by 2-14 to 1-4 at Fitzgerald Stadium, Killarney.
-It was a feat they repeated in 1998 – again beating Tuosist in the final.
+They also won the title in 1998 – again beating Tuosist in the final.

-Cromane's first Mid Kerry title came in 1999 when they won the O'Sullivan Cup title, three more titles followed in 2002, 2003, and 2006.
+Cromane's first Mid Kerry title came in 1999 when they won the O'Sullivan Cup title.
+Three more titles followed in 2002, 2003, and 2006.
 In October 2018 Cromane claimed their fifth Mid Kerry O'Sullivan Cup win.

 In March 2008, Cromane won the Munster Junior B Football Championship beating Cork's St Oliver Plunkett's in the final in Knockaderry, Limerick.
 The final score was Cromane 1–8, Oliver Plunkett's 0–8.
 Cromane claimed the honour of representing Kerry having won the 2007 Kerry Novice Championship (Kerry's version of Junior B) by beating Ballydonoghue in Austin Stack Park, Tralee.
 The final score was Cromane 0–11, Ballydonoghue 2–3.

-The Cromane senior football team currently competes in Division 4 of the Kerry County League.